NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 ### Exploring the Memory Access Plot

-You can use the navigation features in the plot's top navbar to move around and zoom in/out of the plot.
+You can use the navigation features in the plot's top toolbar to move around and zoom in/out of the plot.
 For now, disregard all the sidebar dropdowns except **Click Zoom**.

  * **Pan/Zoom:** Click & drag to move and scroll to zoom
  * **Zoom to Selection:** Click & drag a square area to zoom into